PatoSoft/altmetrict-test-01-problem/README.md

 - Create a factory pattern desing for the parsers and for the representers.

 # Running the tests
+- ```spec/presenter_spec.rb``` serves as integration test for the complete project, all other files have their own unit tests.

 Installing dependencies (only the first time):
 ```
 bundle